GoogleCloudPlatform/cloud-hackathons/hacks/disneyland-on-gcp/README.md

 - Show the SQL DDL statement used to define and create the Property Graph `disney_movement_graph`.
 - Provide the SQL graph query for the "Flow Analysis" (top 3 rides after Space Mountain) and its corresponding output.
-- Provide the SQL graph query for "Bottleneck Detection" at 2:00 PM and its corresponding output.
+- Provide the SQL graph query for "Multi-Hop Journeys" starting from Space Mountain and its corresponding output.
-- Show the schema and sample rows of the `graph_recommendations` routing table.
+- Provide the SQL graph query used to generate the `graph_recommendations` routing table from the property graph, and display its schema and sample rows.

 ---